- Things to Know About

 Most minor toe injuries can be treated at home.
-If a you are unsure or suspect a fracture, seek medical attention.
-The following self-care tips may help decrease pain and swelling from a broken toe, and to help the fracture heal properly.
+If you are unsure or suspect a fracture, seek medical attention.
+The following self-care tips may help decrease pain and swelling from a broken toe, and help the fracture heal properly.

 - Rest: Avoid strenuous exercise, prolonged standing, or walking.
 Crutches may be needed, or a special shoe or boot to wear when walking to avoid putting weight on the fracture while it heals.

 - Ice: Put ice in a plastic bag and apply it to the injury for 15-20 minutes every one to two hours for the first few days.
 Place a towel between the skin and the ice to protect the skin.
 Frozen peas or corn can also be used to ice the broken toe - they may conform to the fractured area better than ice.

 - Elevation: To decrease swelling and pain, keep the foot raised above the level of the heart as much and as often as possible.
 Prop the foot up as much as possible (for example use several pillows), especially when sleeping.
 Reclining in a lounge chair is also helpful.